 Here are a few useful tips that can help you take better care of your portable air-conditioning unit, ensuring that it lasts for many years to come.

 During the cooling process, the unit collects water from the air in the room, and this condensate needs to be removed.
-Most PACs have an internal tank that collects the excess condensation; make sure to empty it, then wipe the tank gently with a soft cloth, sponge and some warm water.
-You can also use a solution of mild soap and water, and flush it out with clean, lukewarm water.
+Most PACs have an internal tank that collects the excess condensation; make sure to empty it using the drain pump or hose.

 Apart from draining the water and replacing the filters, to ensure your portable air conditioner is well maintained, make sure you also clean the exterior every few weeks.
 Use a soft, damp cloth to wipe the surface clean (while the unit is switched off) and steer clear of abrasive chemicals or harsh detergents as they may damage the surface.